ossimlabs/omar-avro/README.md

 * **Observation_Date** This is acquisition date of the image and we use the date field as a way to create a local destination directory for the field
 * **Image_Id** This is the Image Id and is used for the destination filename

-Git clone the omar-common repo.
+Git clone or git pull the omar-common repo.
 ```
   git clone https://github.com/ossimlabs/omar-common.git
 ```

-## Required environment variable
+### Required environment variable
 - OMAR_COMMON_PROPERTIES

-## Optional environment variables
+### Optional environment variables
-### required by Jenkins or a local Artifactory or a local Openshift
+#### required by Jenkins or a local Artifactory or a local Openshift

 - OPENSHIFT_USERNAME
 - OPENSHIFT_PASSWORD